Using Feature Flags

 $ cf feature-flags Features State user_org_creation disabled private_domain_creation enabled app_bits_upload enabled app_scaling enabled route_creation enabled service_instance_creation enabled diego_docker disabled set_roles_by_username enabled unset_roles_by_username enabled task_creation enabled env_var_visibility enabled space_scoped_private_broker_creation enabled space_developer_env_var_visibility enabled service_instance_sharing disabled hide_marketplace_from_unauthenticated_users disabled

-For descriptions of the features enabled by each feature flag, see the Feature Flags section below.
+For descriptions of the features enabled by each feature flag, see Feature Flags.

-To view the status of a feature flag, use the
+To view the status of a feature flag, run:

-When disabled, these features are only available to administrators.
+diego_docker.
+When disabled, these features are only available to admins.

 The following list provides descriptions of the features enabled or disabled by each flag, and the minimum Cloud Controller API (CC API) version necessary to use the feature.
 To determine your CC API version, follow the instructions in Identifying the API Endpoint for your PAS Instance.: